The Number of the Life Path

 2 + 2 + 4 + 1 + 9 + 5 + 5 = 28 -> 2 + 8 = 10 -> 1 + 0 = 1

-Another homework assignment: calculate the Life Path Number for as many people as you can, but don’t stop there.
-Try calculating the Life Path Number for any important date in history or in your life, and occasionally you might encounter an interesting insight.
+Homework assignment: calculate the Life Path Number for as many people as you can, but don’t stop there.
+Try calculating the Life Path Number for any important date in history or in your life, and occasionally you might have an interesting insight.

-If you want an illustrated step-by-step example of how your own Life Path Number is calculated, you can order your free Numerology Mini-Reading.
+If you want an illustrated step-by-step example of how your own Life Path Number is calculated, you can order your free Numerology Mini-Reading (this is an independent third-party service).
 I've ordered mine, and although the interpretation of my Life Path Number differs slightly from what I offer below, I feel it was really good and insightful.

-Please understand that the interpretations I offer here are far from exhaustive and certainly aren't the only ones possible.
-Rather this is a simple discussion for introducing the concept of Life Path Numbers and one way in which they can be interpreted.
-The more experience I gain, the more likely it is that even my interpretations will change accordingly.
+Please understand that the interpretations I offer here are far from being exhaustive and, and certainly vey aren't the only ones possible.
+Rather this is more like a discussion to introduce the concept of Life Path Numbers, and to show one of the ways in which they can be interpreted.

 Life Path 1